-Exploring the barrel making process for double barreled shotguns
+Exploring the barrel making process for double-barreled shotguns

-“If it hits birds, that works for me” is about as advanced as I knew growing up.
+“If it hits birds, that works for me,” is about as advanced as I knew growing up.
 Looking back, I had shot some guns with demi-bloc barrels.
-But past my initial curious “Did this gun hit anything?” reaction, I never investigated.
+But past my initial curious, “Did this gun hit anything?” reaction, I never investigated.
 So, on this day I continued my deeper dive into understanding the technology of shotguns—barrels being unquestionably one of the more important parts!

 If you look closely enough on a side-by-side shotgun, you can see a very thin line (up and down) between the barrels at the breach when opened.
 This is where the barrels were joined.
-Mono-bloc, which is the common way to make over and under shotguns, can be a little easier to detect.
-A single piece of steel is used to create the mono-bloc, essentially from the base of the chamber to the end of a shotshell.
+Monoblock, which is the common way to make over and under shotguns, can be a little easier to detect.
+A single piece of steel is used to create the monoblock, essentially from the base of the chamber to the end of a shotshell.
 The barrel tubes are then joined into that single piece which creates a visible joint (sometimes hidden with engraving) on the outside of the barrel.
-Back to the deception of etymology, the demi-bloc is in fact two pieces for the whole barrel process, whereas the mono-bloc is three.
+Back to the deception of etymology, the demi-bloc is in fact two pieces for the whole barrel process, whereas the monoblock is three.
 Go figure.
-However, mono-bloc allows for the use of two different types of steel while the demi-bloc is restricted to one.
+However, monoblock allows for the use of two different types of steel while the demi-bloc is restricted to one.

 Demi-bloc has its biggest advantage in strength.
 The “bite” of the shotgun joins both halves of the barrels to give added support when a cartridge ignites.
-Add in the continuous metal grain and by definition it becomes a superior product.
+Add in the continuous metal grain and, by definition, it becomes a superior product.